poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             iq.send()
             #<<<<<<<<<<<<

-If Responder return our `'Iq'` with reply, then all is okay and Sender should be disconnected.
+If the Responder returns the proper `'Iq'` in the reply, then everything went okay and the Sender can be disconnected.

 Dev friendly methods for plugin usage
 +++++++++++++++++++++++++++++++++++++

-Any plugin should have some sort of object-like methods, setup for our element, getters, setters and signals to make it easy for use for other developers.
+Any plugin should have some sort of object-like methods, setup for our elements: getters, setters and signals to make it easy to use.
-During handling, data should be checked if is correct or return an error for sender.
+During handling, the correctness of the data should be checked and the eventual errors returned to the sender.

-There is example followed by these rules:
+The following code presents exactly this:

 .. code-block:: python

     #File: $WORKDIR/example/example plugin.py

     import logging

     from slixmpp.xmlstream import ElementBase, ET, register_stanza_plugin

     from slixmpp import Iq